PresentationPatterns/presentationpatterns.github.com/glossary/index.md

 <h3>Floodmarks (Antipattern)</h3>
 <p>Floodmarks are marketing and branding headers, footers, and watermarks that invade the content area of the slide.
 Your audience won’t forget who you work for or the name of the conference during the course of your talk.
 Egregious instances of this antipattern lead to several other antipatterns by occupying valuable real estate.</p>
 <h3>Fontaholic (Antipattern)</h3>
-<p>A Fontaholic is someone who believes using a cacophony of fonts will “jazz up” a presentation.
+<p>A Fontaholic is someone who believes using a cacophony of fonts will "jazz up" a presentation.
 Disharmonic fonts are jarring.
 They make presentations gruesome and more difficult to read.</p>
 <h3>Foreshadowing</h3>
 <p>Like foreshadowing in literature, this pattern adds elements early in a talk to seed an idea that will be resolved (hopefully with more resonance) later.</p>
 <h3>Fourthought</h3>